Log in to WRAL.com with one click using your favorite social network:

 FBI behavioral analysis applied to Edgecombe County cases

-Agents with the Federal Bureau of Investigation's Behavioral Analysis Unit are working with local authorities to investigate a string of similar deaths in Edgecombe County, a spokeswoman said Wednesday.
+Agents with the Federal Bureau of Investigation's Behavioral Analysis Unit are working with local authorities investigating a string of similar deaths in Edgecombe County, a spokeswoman said Wednesday.

 They join a team of investigators, which includes the sheriff's office, Rocky Mount Police Department and the State Bureau of Investigation, in probing the deaths of five women whose bodies were found in or around the same area over the past four years.